aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/01-dao/01-actions.md

 Actions can be

-- function calls to the DAO itself (e.g., to upgrade the DAO contract to a newer version of aragonOSx)
+- function calls to the DAO itself (e.g., to upgrade the DAO contract to a newer version of Aragon OSx)
 - function calls to other contracts, such as

   - external services (e.g. Uniswap, Compound, etc.)